jubanka/git-bin/README.md

 # git-bin

-Dealing with large binary files in git can be difficult. git-bin's goal is to allow files to be managed with git, but to store the file contents in Amazon S3. git-bin follows the principle of least surprise, and functions just like built-in git commands.
+Dealing with large binary files in git can be difficult. git-bin's goal is to allow files to be managed with git, but to store the file contents in remote storage.
+Currently, Amazon S3 buckets and generic ssh-accessible storage are supported targets for remote storage. git-bin follows the principle of least surprise, and functions just like built-in git commands.

 To make better use of time, bandwidth, and storage space, git-bin divides large files into smaller chunks (default size 1M).
 If there is a 1 byte change in the middle of a 100MB file, only one chunk will have to be uploaded and stored instead of the entire file.